MattCross01/FixIt5Project/README.md

 ## Installation

 To use this application, the user can fork or clone.
-Then run npm install.
+Then run 'npm install'.
 See the technologies section for the application dependencies.
-Then to run this application locally, then type npm run start.
+Then to run this application locally, then type 'npm run start'.

 ## Links